Difference Between Coupling vs Cohesion

 - The amount of data that is allowed to pass through the interface

-Any module possessing a high degree of coupling and low cohesion is ideally said to be independent functionally in respect to other modules.
+Any module possessing a high degree of coupling and low cohesion is ideally said to be independent functionally with respect to other modules.
 Interface complexity decides on the severity of coupling between modules.

 There are different types of Coupling when it comes to procedural programming: